desbma/hddfancontrol/README.md

 * Can be started in daemon mode
 * Can control several fans and/or several drives with a single invocation
 * Can automatically spin down drives after a customizable period of inactivity
-* Can adapt to different fan caracteristics
+* Can adapt to different fan characteristics
 * Can be set to stop fans or run them at full speed at customizable temperatures
 * Can be configured to never set the fans below a certain speed (useful if the fans controlled by HDD Fan control are the only ones available in the chassis)